 A Prayer for Vindication and Deliverance

-43 1 Judge me, O God, and plead my cause against an ungodly nation; deliver me from the deceitful and unrighteous man.
-2 For thou art the God of my strength: why hast thou cast me off? why go I about mourning because of the oppression of the enemy?
-3 Send out thy light and thy truth: they shall lead me, they shall bring me to thy holy mount, and unto thy habitations.
-4 Then will I go unto the altar of God, unto the God of the gladness of my joy: yea, upon the harp will I praise thee, O God, my God.
-5 Why art thou cast down, my soul? and why art thou disquieted within me? hope in God; for I shall yet praise him, [who is] the health of my countenance, and my God.
+43 1 Judge me, O God, and plead my cause against an ungodly nation: Oh deliver me from the deceitful and unjust man.
+2 For thou art the God of my strength; Why hast thou cast me off?
+Why go I mourning because of the oppression of the enemy?
+3 Oh send out thy light and thy truth; Let them lead me: Let them bring me unto thy holy hill, And to thy tabernacles.
+4 Then will I go unto the altar of God, Unto God my exceeding joy; And upon the harp will I praise thee, O God, my God.
+5 Why art thou cast down, O my soul?
+And why art thou disquieted within me?
+Hope thou in God; For I shall yet praise him, [Who is] the help of my countenance, and my God.

 Former Deliverances and Present Troubles

-44 1 To the chief Musician.
-Of the sons of Korah.
-An instruction.
-O God, with our ears have we heard, our fathers have told us, the work thou wroughtest in their days, in the days of old: 2 Thou, by thy hand, didst dispossess the nations, but them thou didst plant; thou didst afflict the peoples, but them didst thou cause to spread out.
-3 For not by their own sword did they take possession of the land, neither did their own arm save them; but thy right hand, and thine arm, and the light of thy countenance, because thou hadst delight in them.
-4 Thou thyself art my king, O God: command deliverance for Jacob.
-5 Through thee will we push down our adversaries; through thy name will we tread them under that rise up against us.
-6 For I will not put confidence in my bow, neither shall my sword save me.
-7 For thou hast saved us from our adversaries, and hast put them to shame that hate us.
-8 In God will we boast all the day, and we will praise thy name for ever.
-Selah.
+44 1 We have heard with our ears, O God, Our fathers have told us, What work thou didst in their days, In the days of old.
+2 Thou didst drive out the nations with thy hand; But them thou didst plant: Thou didst afflict the peoples; But them thou didst spread abroad.
+3 For they gat not the land in possession by their own sword, Neither did their own arm save them; But thy right hand, and thine arm, and the light of thy countenance, Because thou wast favorable unto them.
+4 Thou art my King, O God: Command deliverance for Jacob.
+5 Through thee will we push down our adversaries: Through thy name will we tread them under that rise up against us.
+6 For I will not trust in my bow, Neither shall my sword save me.
+7 But thou hast saved us from our adversaries, And hast put them to shame that hate us.
+8 In God have we made our boast all the day long, And we will give thanks unto thy name for ever.
+[Selah]

-9 But thou hast cast off, and put us to confusion, and dost not go forth with our armies; 10 Thou hast made us to turn back from the adversary, and they that hate us spoil for themselves; 11 Thou hast given us over like sheep [appointed] for meat, and hast scattered us among the nations; 12 Thou hast sold thy people for nought, and hast not increased [thy wealth] by their price; 13 Thou makest us a reproach to our neighbours, a mockery and a derision for them that are round about us; 14 Thou makest us a byword among the nations, a shaking of the head among the peoples.
-15 All the day my confusion is before me, and the shame of my face hath covered me, 16 Because of the voice of him that reproacheth and blasphemeth; by reason of the enemy and the avenger.
+9 But now thou hast cast [us] off, and brought us to dishonor, And goest not forth with our hosts.
+10 Thou makest us to turn back from the adversary; And they that hate us take spoil for themselves.
+11 Thou hast made us like sheep [appointed] for food, And hast scattered us among the nations.
+12 Thou sellest thy people for nought, And hast not increased [thy wealth] by their price.
+13 Thou makest us a reproach to our neighbors, A scoffing and a derision to them that are round about us.
+14 Thou makest us a byword among the nations, A shaking of the head among the peoples.
+15 All the day long is my dishonor before me, And the shame of my face hath covered me, 16 For the voice of him that reproacheth and blasphemeth, By reason of the enemy and the avenger.

-17 All this is come upon us; yet have we not forgotten thee, neither have we dealt falsely against thy covenant: 18 Our heart is not turned back, neither have our steps declined from thy path; 19 Though thou hast crushed us in the place of jackals, and covered us with the shadow of death.
-20 If we had forgotten the name of our God, and stretched out our hands to a strange ·god, 21 Would not God search this out? for he knoweth the secrets of the heart.
-22 But for thy sake are we killed all the day long; we are reckoned as sheep for slaughter.
-23 Awake, why sleepest thou, Lord? arise, cast [us] not off for ever.
-24 Wherefore hidest thou thy face, [and] forgettest our affliction and our oppression?
-25 For our soul is bowed down to the dust; our belly cleaveth unto the earth.
-26 Rise up for our help, and redeem us for thy loving-kindness' sake.
+17 All this is come upon us; Yet have we not forgotten thee, Neither have we dealt falsely in thy covenant.
+18 Our heart is not turned back, Neither have our steps declined from thy way, 19 That thou hast sore broken us in the place of jackals, And covered us with the shadow of death.
+20 If we have forgotten the name of our God, Or spread forth our hands to a strange god; 21 Will not God search this out?
+For he knoweth the secrets of the heart.
+22 Yea, for thy sake are we killed all the day long; We are accounted as sheep for the slaughter.
+23 Awake, why sleepest thou, O Lord?
+Arise, cast [us] not off for ever.
+24 Wherefore hidest thou thy face, And forgettest our affliction and our oppression?
+25 For our soul is bowed down to the dust: Our body cleaveth unto the earth.
+26 Rise up for our help, And redeem us for thy lovingkindness' sake.

 A Song for the King's Marriage

-45 1 To the chief Musician.
-Upon Shoshannim.
-Of the sons of Korah.
-An instruction;—a song of the Beloved.
-My heart is welling forth [with] a good matter: I say what I have composed touching the king.
-My tongue is the pen of a ready writer.
-2 Thou art fairer than the sons of men; grace is poured into thy lips: therefore God hath blessed thee for ever.
-3 Gird thy sword upon [thy] thigh, O mighty one, [in] thy majesty and thy splendour; 4 And [in] thy splendour ride prosperously, because of truth and meekness [and] righteousness: and thy right hand shall teach thee terrible things.
-5 Thine arrows are sharp—peoples fall under thee—in the heart of the king's enemies.
+45 1 My heart overfloweth with a goodly matter; I speak the things which I have made touching the king: My tongue is the pen of a ready writer.
+2 Thou art fairer than the children of men; Grace is poured into thy lips: Therefore God hath blessed thee for ever.
+3 Gird thy sword upon thy thigh, O mighty one, Thy glory and thy majesty.
+4 And in thy majesty ride on prosperously, Because of truth and meekness [and] righteousness: And thy right hand shall teach thee terrible things.
+5 Thine arrows are sharp; The peoples fall under thee; [They are] in the heart of the king's enemies.

-6 Thy throne, O God, is for ever and ever; a sceptre of uprightness is the sceptre of thy kingdom: 7 Thou hast loved righteousness, and hated wickedness; therefore God, thy God, hath anointed thee with the oil of gladness above thy companions.
-8 Myrrh and aloes, cassia, are all thy garments; out of ivory palaces stringed instruments have made thee glad.
-9 Kings' daughters are among thine honourable women; upon thy right hand doth stand the queen in gold of Ophir.
+6 Thy throne, O God, is for ever and ever: A sceptre of equity is the sceptre of thy kingdom.
+7 Thou hast loved righteousness, and hated wickedness: Therefore God, thy God, hath anointed thee With the oil of gladness above thy fellows.
+8 All thy garments [smell of] myrrh, and aloes, [and] cassia; Out of ivory palaces stringed instruments have made thee glad.
+9 Kings' daughters are among thy honorable women: At thy right hand doth stand the queen in gold of Ophir.

-10 Hearken, daughter, and see, and incline thine ear; and forget thine own people and thy father's house: 11 And the king will desire thy beauty; for he is thy Lord, and worship thou him.
-12 And the daughter of Tyre with a gift, the rich ones among the people, shall court thy favour.
-13 All glorious is the king's daughter within; her clothing is of wrought gold: 14 She shall be brought unto the king in raiment of embroidery; the virgins behind her, her companions, shall be brought in unto thee: 15 With joy and gladness shall they be brought; they shall enter into the king's palace.
-16 Instead of thy fathers shall be thy sons; princes shalt thou make them in all the earth.
-17 I will make thy name to be remembered throughout all generations; therefore shall the peoples praise thee for ever and ever.
+10 Hearken, O daughter, and consider, and incline thine ear; Forget also thine own people, and thy father's house: 11 So will the king desire thy beauty; For he is thy lord; And reverence thou him.
+12 And the daughter of Tyre [shall be there] with a gift; The rich among the people shall entreat thy favor.
+13 The king's daughter within [the palace] is all glorious: Her clothing is inwrought with gold.
+14 She shall be led unto the king in broidered work: The virgins her companions that follow her Shall be brought unto thee.
+15 With gladness and rejoicing shall they be led: They shall enter into the king's palace.
+16 Instead of thy fathers shall be thy children, Whom thou shalt make princes in all the earth.
+17 I will make thy name to be remembered in all generations: Therefore shall the peoples give thee thanks for ever and ever.